leonp84/code-institute-project-2/README.md

 1. Clicking **‘All’** displays the entire list, irrespective of items status.

-2. Clicking **'Active’** displays items that have not been checked (and has a line-through text).
+2. Clicking **'Active’** displays items that have not been checked.

-3. Clicking **‘Done’** displays items that the user have checked as completed.
+3. Clicking **‘Done’** displays items that the user have checked as completed (and has a line-through text).

 4. Clicking **‘Clear’** completely removes all checked items from the list with only active tasks remaining.
 The user can use this button to minify the list if desired.

-5. Clicking **‘Sort’** will sort the list in place, with priority items placed at the top, and checked (completed) items at the bottom (Image Below).
+5. Clicking **‘Sort’** will sort the list in place, with priority items placed at the top, and checked (completed) items at the bottom (see example image below).

-6. The number of items left on the to do list are displayed below the sort button.
-This number dynamically updates as users check/uncheck an item or adds new ones to the ist.
+6. The number of items left on the to do list is displayed below the sort button.
+This number dynamically updates as users check/uncheck an item or adds new ones to the list.

 7. On larger screens, the user control buttons include a hover effect for visual feedback.